Leptospirosis

 • Incubation period: 1-2 weeks.

-• L. interrogans attacks the kidney tissue of infected animals.
-In contact with urine or urine-contaminated water (diving, swimming, etc.) or soil, contaminated fruits or animals, Leptospira penetrate the human organism through skin lesions.
+• L. interrogans infects the kidney tissue of infected animals.
+In contact with urine or urine-contaminated water (diving, swimming, etc.) or soil, contaminated fruits or animals, the Leptospira penetrate the human organism through skin lesions.

-• Typical are febrile temperatures for 5-10 days (but can also last up to 4 weeks), reduced general condition, chills, cephalgias, myalgias (especially calf pain), diarrhoea (former Ford Bragg fever, note: US-Army base in North Carolina, where the disease was frequently observed).
+• Typical are febrile temperatures for 5-10 days (but can also last up to 4 weeks), red.
+AZ, chills, cephalgia, myalgia (especially calf pain), diarrhoea (formerly Ford Bragg fever, note: US Army base in North Carolina, where the disease was frequently observed).

-• After about 7 days, the temperature normalizes with subsequent renewed fever attacks (these repeat several times in total).
+• After about 7 days, the temperature returns to normal, followed by renewed febrile episodes (these are repeated several times).

-• CNS involvement (30-40% have serous meningitis), eyes (conjunctivitis), lungs (dyspnoea), liver (icterus) and kidneys (acute renal failure) possible.
+• Involvement of CNS (30-40% have serous meningitis), eyes (conjunctivitis), lungs (dyspnoea), liver (jaundice) and kidneys (acute renal failure) possible.

 • Morbiliform and scarlatiniform exanthema.

-• Typical are dolent pretibial plaques during the first fever phase.
+• Dolente pretibial plaques are typical in the context of the first fever phase.

 • Purpura in the context of haemolytic anaemia.